I remember the time when I was moving into an Apartment and my biggest fear was how can practice my guitar without disturbing my neighbors?

 Tips to Play your Acoustic Guitar Quietly

-These are some of the tricks and hack that will allow you to practice your acoustic guitar any time at any place you want. (#3 is the best and my personal favorite method)
+These are some of the tricks and hacks that will allow you to practice your acoustic guitar any time at any place you want. (#3 is the best and my personal favorite method)

 1. Play Without using Pick